AEB-labs/docs-sap-plugins/docs/General information/migration-of-legacy-authorization-objects.md

    ```

 2. Manually move the objects to another package.
-   Move all objects The package name must begin with a Z, otherwise it is freely selectable.
-However, do not select any of the ZAEB_*_NAMESPACELESS_OBJECTS packages.
+   The new package name must begin with a Z. However, do not select any of the ZAEB_*_NAMESPACELESS_OBJECTS packages.
+Example: ZAEB_DEPRECATED_OBJECTS.

-   Four objects have additionally maintained documentation, which is available as a separate entry in the package.
-However, they are not displayed in the SE80.
-The objects in the TADIR table are as follows:
-   UOZAEB_AAW00
-   UOZAEB_AEB00
-   UOZAEB_AES00
-   UOZAEB_AOU01
-   This documentation has no function and should be deleted.
-To do this, log on to the system in English and start transaction SU21.
-Open the relevant authorization object (without the UO at the beginning).
-Now switch to change mode and click on "Create Object Documentation".
-On the next screen, execute the "Delete" function via the menu.
+   To move the objects, first create the new package.
+After that, you can use the Repository Information System.
+Open the Object Navigator (SE80) and select the Repository Information System.
+Open "Other objects -> Authorization Objects".
+Use the select option of the field "Authorization Object" to enter the following list of objects.
+Use the function "Upload from clipboard" to conveniently insert the objects.
+Execute the selection.
+On the result list, select all entries and perform the menu function "Auth. objects -> Reassign".
+Enter the new package name and execute the function.

 3. Switch to the new authorization objects.
 Each Z authorization object has been replaced by an authorization object in the /AEB/ namespace.
 In order for these to be used, the legacy Z authorization objects must be deleted from your system.
 All uses in roles must be removed before deletion, otherwise the roles will become invalid.